-The event takes place in the Bamiyan region of Afghanistan, an area that’s known for its beauty and security.
+The event has always taken place in the Bamyan region of Afghanistan, an area that’s known for its beauty and security.
 When Afghanistan was on the hippy trail in the 1960s and 70s, this was one of the key destinations, a landscape of dramatic cliffs and bright blue lakes, with caves and citadels to explore.
 Its name means ‘The Place of Shining Light’.

-Bamiyan city itself was home to huge statues of the Buddha, before they were destroyed in 2001.
-But the enormous caves are still there, along with hundreds of others which together formed a monastic community around 500-600CE.
-The area contains ancient ruins at Shahr-e Zohak and Shahr-e Gholgola, the Red City and the City of Screams, as well as side valleys reaching up into the mountains, where skiing takes place in winter months.
+Bamyan city itself was home to huge statues of the Buddha, before they were destroyed in 2001.
+But the enormous caves are still there, along with hundreds of others which housed a monastic community around 500-600CE.
+The area contains ancient ruins at Shahr-e Zohak and Shahr-e Gholgola, the Red City and the City of Screams, as well as side valleys reaching into the mountains, where skiing takes place in winter months.

 For security reasons, some information about the event is not publicised, and this inspired a film and wider project called The Secret Marathon – for more information click the button below.